US puts end to dispute with EU over diplomatic protocol

-The United States has put an end to a dispute with the European Union over diplomatic protocol and lauded the 28-nation bloc as "one of America's most valuable partners."
+The United States on Monday put an end to a dispute with the European Union over diplomatic protocol and lauded the 28-nation bloc as "one of America's most valuable partners."

 The perceived snub caused friction in early January and was seen as underscoring deteriorating trans-Atlantic relations.